bibimbap-io/www/contents/features.md

     bibimbap> import *

-You can also parse, check, and reformat existing files using the *lint* command:

-    bibimbap> lint pnew2.bib

-      ➤  Expected : identifier (414:7)
-      ➤  Constant string Cambridge is undefined.
-(2354:18) ➤  Reformatted file saved to pnew2-lint.bib

-You can also parse, check, and reformat existing files using the *lint* command:
+Finally, you can also parse, check, and reformat existing files using the *lint* command:

     bibimbap> lint pnew2.bib